John Blair Jr.: Career

+Freemasonry

+Blair was a very active Freemason, and a Past Master of Williamsburg Lodge, involved in the formation of the first Grand Lodge of Virginia.
+The convention which was called to form the Grand Lodge was petitioned for by Williamsburg Lodge, and following their first meeting in 1777, Blair was elected the very first Grand Master of Freemasons in Virginia on October 13, 1778, in Williamsburg.

 Personal life

-He married his cousin, Jean Balfour Blair.Blair was a Freemason.
+He married his cousin, Jean Balfour Blair.

-He was named Grand Master of Freemasons in Virginia under the newly organized Grand Lodge of Virginia in 1778.

 Death and legacy

 Blair died in Williamsburg on August 31, 1800.
 He was buried at the Bruton Parish Churchyard in Williamsburg.

 Blair Street in Madison, Wisconsin is named in his honor.